jewelsjacobs/jewelsjacobs.github.io/source/heroku/index.markdown

 ## Viewing Your New Heroku Hosted Site

-After the app has finished deploying to Heroku, you can open it up in your browser by typing `heroku open` in the command window.
+After the app has finished deploying to Heroku, you can open it up in your browser by typing `heroku open` in the Command Window.
 You shoud then see your new app on your new Heroku website!

 Be sure to check it out on a mobile device or tablet.